michele2c/locate-file-python-script/README.md

 # File Locator

-A Python utility for finding files in a directory based on size and modification date criteria.
+A Python script to find and print out files, their size, and the last modification date in a directory based on days old.

 ## Features